The UN Security Council debates 1992-2023: Descriptive Statistics of the UN Security Council Debates Corpus

 Using the metadata that allows us to identify the country or affiliation of each speaker, Charts \subref{fig:nspeeches}) and \subref{fig:topcountries}) in Figure \ref{fig:speechesovertime} provide insights about the distribution of speakers over time and across countries.
 In Figure \ref{fig:nspeeches}, the number of speeches of the five permanent members of the UNSC (the P5) is highlighted in black.
 The relative share of P5 speeches broadly follows the total number of speeches in each year until 2013.
 From 2014 onwards, however, the increase of the total number of speeches is not followed with a similar increase in the share of P5-speeches.
-As indicated above, this reflects the increasing number of open debates in which non-UNSC members are invited to speak.
+As indicated above, this reflects an increased activity of the elected 10 (E10) UNSC members and the increasing number of open debates in which non-UNSC members are invited to speak.

-Overall, the P5 are also the top 5 speakers during the 1995-2017 period as can be seen in Chart \subref{fig:topcountries}) of Figure \ref{fig:speechesovertime}.
-While this is not surprising given the permanent presence of the P5 in the UNSC, it is noticeable that speakers representing the United Nations bureaucracy -- the Secretaries-General, their Special Representatives or other high-level officials from other UN agencies and bodies -- speak almost as often as the P5 members and much more frequently than even important non-permanent members of the UNSC such as Japan or Germany.\footnote{These interpretations might slightly change as, for 1,374 speeches, metadata about the speakers' country or affiliation is missing in this version as it was outlined above (see Section \ref{sec:construc}).
-For a complete list of contributors, please refer to Table \ref{tab:countries} at the end of this paper.} This underlines that the UN bureaucracy could have a significant influence on shaping UNSC debates.
+Overall, the P5 are also the top 5 speakers during the 1995-\coveredperiodend{} period as can be seen in Chart \subref{fig:topcountries}) of Figure \ref{fig:speechesovertime}.
+While this is not surprising given the permanent presence of the P5 in the UNSC, it is noticeable that speakers representing the United Nations bureaucracy -- the Secretaries-General, their Special Representatives or other high-level officials from other UN agencies and bodies -- speak almost as often as the P5 members and much more frequently than even important non-permanent members of the UNSC such as Japan or Germany.\footnote{For a complete list of contributors, please refer to Table \ref{tab:countries} at the end of this paper.} This underlines that the UN bureaucracy could have a significant influence on shaping UNSC debates.
 We know however that the degree to which UN Secretaries-General have made use of this potential to influence the debates varies significantly over time (see the contributions to a recent edited volume on the UNSC-SG relationship \parencite{2018-froehlich-williams}).
 The present dataset can provide insights into how this influence potential extends beyond the Secretaries-General.